 "Grappa or Berta?"
-Attentive service staff rightly ask their guests this question.
-Because Berta is considered the "noble forge" among distilleries.
-Grappas for every taste are produced at the distillery, which is located in the Monferrato region with a great view.
+Rightly so, attentive service staff ask their guests this question.
+After all, Berta Grappa is considered the "noble forge" among distilleries.
+Grappas for every taste are produced at this distillery in the Monferrato region of Piedmont.
 They are bottled in specially created designer bottles.
-The noble brandies have sounding names like Mito delle Ore, Tre Soli Tre or La Musa and reveal an almost unbelievable variety of aromas.
+The noble brandies bear resounding names such as Mito delle Ore, Tre Soli Tre or La Musa and display an almost unbelievable variety of aromas.

 To welcome us, the brothers Gianfranco (†) and Enrico Berta hand us a Monprà, which is also enjoyed in renowned Zurich restaurants.
-Berta's grappas are so popular north of the Alps that Switzerland has become the second most important market for the traditional family business from Piedmont.
-Gianfranco wants to show us the inner sanctum of Berta.
+Berta Grappa enjoys such great popularity north of the Alps that Switzerland has become the second most important market for the traditional family business from Piedmont.
+Gianfranco wants to show us the inner sanctum of Berta Grappa.
 We follow him into a cathedral-like vault deep underground.
-The air is cool and permeated with a wonderful grapey scent.
-A fascinating light show makes the vaults glow alternately green, blue, magenta and delicate pastel colours, accompanied by soft classical music.
+The air is cool and permeated with a delightful grapey scent.
+A fascinating light show makes the vaults glow alternately green, blue, magenta and in delicate pastel colors, accompanied by soft classical music.
 Enchanting!
-We gladly let ourselves be captured by this atmosphere, gliding as if weightlessly past the 7000 neatly stacked barrels.
+We gladly let ourselves be captured by this atmosphere, gliding as if weightlessly past the 7,000 neatly stacked barrels.
 You can literally feel how the noblest and most precious grappas are maturing inside.
-Gianfranco Berta, who just a moment ago greeted us with a sonorous, loud voice outside, now speaks quietly, reverently, as if he doesn't want to disturb the harmony down here unnecessarily.
+Gianfranco Berta, who just a moment ago greeted us outside in a sonorous, loud voice, now speaks quietly, reverently, as if he did not want to disturb the harmony down here unnecessarily.
 "Without the factors of silence and time, grappa does not find its character!"
-The bearded expert seems to me like an alchemist who refines the grape marc - the waste product of grape pressing - into liquid gold.
+The bearded expert strikes me as an alchemist who refines the grape marc - the waste product of grape pressing - into liquid gold.

-"Without the factors of rest and time, grappa doesn't find its character."
+"Without the factors of tranquility and time, grappa does not find its character."

 Gianfranco "Gian" Berta

-We taste a cuvee of Barbera and Moscato, the Riserva Di Lidia.
-It reminds of Gianfranco's mother Lidia, who, in the 50ies and 60ies, bought wooden barrels in which Marsala or local red wines used to be stored.
-Her intuition told her that unexpected aromas would develop in them.
+We taste a blend of Barbera and Moscato, the Riserva Di Lidia.
+It recalls Gianfranco's mother Lidia, who in the 1950s and 1960s bought wooden barrels that once held Marsala or local red wines.
+Her intuition told her that unimagined aromas would develop in them.
 How right the lady was!
 There is also history in Grappa Marisa: Berta created it especially for Marisa Vergani, Reto's mother.
-A unique expression of the friendship and the intergenerational collaboration between the two families.
+A unique expression of the friendship and intergenerational collaboration between the two families.